microsoft/verona/src/parser/parser-notes.md

 # Parser Notes

 * inheritance
-* typealias and DNF: expand typealias during subtyping? isect alias with def?
-  * do we need CNF on one side, DNF on the other?
 * params: infer & T, to help track regions?
 * results: do we need a lower bounds?